shawnh2/BankCard-Recognizer/README.md

 ![data-aug-effect2](https://github.com/ShawnHXH/BankCard-Recognizer/blob/master/aug/effects/data-aug2.png)

 ### cnn_blstm_ctc
 The model I used, refer to CNN_RNN_CTC.
-The CNN part is used VGG, with BLSTM as RNN and CTC loss.
+The CNN part is using VGG, with BLSTM as RNN and CTC loss.

 This model's behave is pretty well.
 But training it takes time.
-In my case, `epochs=100, batch_size=16, aug_nbr=50, steps_per_epoch=200` spends almost 4-5 hours.
+In my computer, `epochs=100, batch_size=16, aug_nbr=50, steps_per_epoch=200` spends almost 4-5 hours.
 If you have a nice GPU, you will do better which I'm not :( .

 The model's preview:

 ![model](https://github.com/ShawnHXH/BankCard-Recognizer/blob/master/crnn/model/model.png)

-### /manual locate
+### EAST/manual locate

-Auto locate is achieved by ...
+Auto locate is using one famous Text Detection Algorithm - EAST.
+[See more details](https://zhuanlan.zhihu.com/p/37504120).

 ![auto-locate]()

-Manual locate is achieved by inheriting from QGraphicView and QGraphicPixmapItem, overriding methods like mousePressEvent, mouseMoveEvent, mouseReleaseEvent and etc. This part only available in GUI.
+Manual locate is only available in GUI.
+Here're some performance in .gif:

 ![manual-locate1](https://github.com/ShawnHXH/BankCard-Recognizer/blob/master/gui/readme/manual-1.gif)